Kowsalya2929/Javascript-Interview-Questions/JS/Arrays/Full-Tutorial.md

 <h1>Arrays in Javascript :</h1>

-Arrays is a ordered collections of data.It stores multiple datatype values in a single variable.
+Arrays are ordered collections of data.
+They store multiple values (of any datatype) in a single variable.

 <h2>Overview of Array :-</h2>
 <ol>